 What’s up with my overly emphatic heading, you may be wondering?
-Well, for those of you not in the know, today (June 3) has been marked as National Repeat Day, a day whose origins are unknown but which can provide endless amounts of silly entertainment.
+Well, for those of you not in the know, this month has been marked for National Foot Health Awareness, and this is one of the most crucial messages for which I need to spread said awareness!

-Let me give you an example, an example (that’s my last unnecessary repetition, I promise!)
+Let me give you an example.
 You’ve just jumped up to score a basket in your weekly pickup-game and you’ve come down on your ankle hard.
 You’re hurting, but you’re pretty sure you can still walk on it.
 What do you do?

 Answer: You see a podiatrist!
 Even if you are able to walk on a hurt foot, that doesn’t mean it isn’t sprained; it just means you are exacerbating any existing injury by not allowing yourself to receive medical attention.
 Walking off a suspected injury could make you more susceptible to future injuries down the road (the kind of repetition we’d all like to avoid) while also extending your recovery period.